erikamatesz/erikamatesz/README.md

 📊 Data Scientist

+🎓 Master's degree student in Information Systems at the Federal University of the State of Rio de Janeiro

 🚀 Looking to collaborate on diversity communities

-👾 I can code in Fortran, Pascal, C, C++, Objective-C, Swift, Java, Javascript, Python and Ruby
+👾 I can code in Fortran, Pascal, C, C++, Objective-C, Swift, Java, Javascript, Python, Ruby, and any other language that I need to work with

 🔵 Blue belt in Taekwondo

-✨ Interested in Education, Technology, Programming Languages, Foreign Languages, Civil Rights, and Equity
+✨ Interested in Education, Technology, Programming Languages, Foreign Languages, Civil Rights, AI, and Equity